AdrianaCeric/personal-site/pages/posts/visualization.md

 # Exploring Accessibility in the Waterloo Region

 I recently came across [UrbanAccess](https://github.com/UDST/urbanaccess) on GitHub and I thought it was magic.
-Since then I've gained more experience in how to read and write code, but I still think the fact that we can visualize complex urban forms into simple visualizations is still very magical to me.
-I had to explore it.
+Since then, I've picked up a lot more programming concepts, but when I see complex urban forms are simplified into graphs, I can't help but think that software is magical.
+I had to start exploring it and this marks the beginning of this deep dive!

-UrbanAccess is a tool that gathers data from [Open Street Map (OSM)](https://www.openstreetmap.org/#map=2/63.3/-109.3) and uses a network tool called [Pandana](http://udst.github.io/pandana/) which measures accessibility and shortest distances to graph street notes and routes.
-These tools ultimately help measure accessibility in a given city or area.
-Using just a few lines of Python code, this free, open-source tool can be used by the general public, urban planners, civil engineers, firms, municipalities, government, universities and more.
+For this exploration, I used UrbanAccess.
+It's a tool that gathers data from [Open Street Map (OSM)](https://www.openstreetmap.org/#map=2/63.3/-109.3) and uses a network tool called [Pandana](http://udst.github.io/pandana/) to measure accessibility and shortest distances to ultimately graph street nodes and routes.
+The purpose of these tools is to measure accessibility in a given city or area.
+This is the magical part: using just a few lines of Python code, this free, open-source tool can be used by the general public, urban planners, civil engineers, firms, municipalities, government, universities and more.
+Say goodbye to Jupyter Notebooks with hundreds of lines and hello to 3 lines of code.

+Why is measuring urban accessibility important?
 Visualizing accessibility in a region can help municipalities understand where to allocate funding and/or expand pedestrian access to key amenities.
 In the context of this blog post, I'm going to define accessibility as the ability of a person to travel to a destination/amenity in the shortest time possible.

-In this post, I'm going to do some high-level analysis on accessibility of transit networks and bike paths in two cities: Waterloo  and Toronto in Canada.
+I'm going to do some high-level analysis on accessibility of transit networks and bike paths in two cities: Waterloo  and Toronto in Canada.
 This is the culmination of a series of explorations using these tools for the first time, so it's pretty exciting!

 ---
 UrbanAccess supports every city that Open Street Map gathers data in, so feel free to try out some analyses of your own in a city of your choice!.
 You can use the code I used by accessing this [repository]().

-Contact me if you have any questions about this post or if you just want to nerd about this tool/transit with someone.
+Contact me if you have any questions about this post or if you just want to nerd about this tool/transit with me!

-MY exploration follows:
+My exploration follows:
 ---
 The city boundaries in this project are loosely defined as in they do not encompass the exact legal boundaries of each city but are very close; I used [bbox finder](http://bboxfinder.com/#0.000000,0.000000,0.000000,0.000000) to get a rough perimeter of the area to analyze.